 There is no better city in the US to dine and drink al fresco than Los Angeles.
 Period.
 With the city’s persistently and consistently lovely weather, it’s just simply no big surprise!
 Los Angeles might not be everyone’s cup of tea, ask any Northern Californian (I grew Nor Cal so I’m allowed to say that), but there is no denying the fact that this city excels in providing idyllic places in which to enjoy the local scenery under some sunshine or stars.
 So on that note, I give you the Love & Loathing LA definitive guide to the best patios and rooftops in Los Angeles:

-UPDATE: currently open restaurants are noted as such!
+UPDATE: most of the restaurants on this list are open, but the few that are closed are noted as such.
 Be sure to check back regularly on any one of these restaurants via their social pages for the most up-to-date info!
 And don’t forget to check back on updates for The Best New Restaurants In LA (plenty of spots are still opening!)

 THE BEST PATIOS AND ROOFTOPS IN LA

 Arguably my favorite restaurant opening of 2020, the Caravan Swim Club at the brand new Hotel June is a stunning, completely outdoor patio with vacation vibes that will transport you straight to Tulum, Which is exactly what all of us could use right about now.
 The menu itself is Californian meets Mexican flavors and they specialize in Mezcal and Tequila.
 When people ask me where to eat right now, this is always the first place I direct them.
 It’s just fun.